 Bushfire warning level: WATCH AND ACT

-Queensland Fire and Emergency Services (QFES) advises there is a bushfire burning in difficult terrain at Mount Maria and conditions could get worse.
+Queensland Fire and Emergency Services (QFES) advises there is a bushfire in Peregian Springs and Weyba Downs and conditions are getting worse.

-Firefighters are working to contain the fire, but may not be able to protect every property.
+Fire crews and waterbombing aircraft are working to contain the fire but firefighters may not be able to protect every property.
 You should not expect a firefighter at your door.
 Queensland Police Service are door knocking in the area.
 Power, water, and mobile phone service may be lost.

-Call Triple Zero (000) immediately if you believe your property is under threat.
+Call Triple Zero (000) immediately if you believe you are under threat.

 WHAT YOU SHOULD DO:

 - Listen to your local radio station or visit the Rural Fire Service (RFS) website for regular updates.

 - Put on protective clothing (e.g., a long-sleeved cotton shirt, boots with thick soles).

 - Drink plenty of water to stay hydrated.

 If you are leaving: